Mount Lady Macdonald is a familiar profile above Canmore, Alberta, Canada.

 This rock-band overlooks a grassy plain hosting a herd of mountain sheep on Mount Lady Macdonald against the background of challenging Grotto Mountain, whose summit was achieved in August of 2000.

 On the approach to the abandoned, never-completed, derelict teahouse at 7,800 ft (2,377 m), there was a nearby gazebo below and off to the right, perched dramatically on the edge of a 1,000 foot cliff.
 Weddings were held here.
-Since removed.
+After this post the gazebo has been removed.

 If you love the mountains, it would be a romantic choice.
 The wedding party needs to be in fairly good physical condition and to be able to maintain a positive attitude under duress.
 The top of the tea house was intended to be a helicopter landing pad.
 From the tea house the summit appears tantalizingly and deceivingly close.

 The scramble on scree to the summit ridge (8,680 ft; 2,646 m) is rigorous.